3 ways to optimize any Windows Autopilot scenario

-I learned that every Windows Autopilot scenario has it own differences and has its own goals and solutions for the deployment scenario needed.
-However, most Windows Autopilot scenario can be improved and enhanced by some small, yet very effective, optimizations.
+I learned that every Windows Autopilot scenario has its own differences and has its own goals and solutions for the deployment scenario needed.
+However, most Windows Autopilot scenarios can be improved and enhanced by some small, yet very effective, optimizations.

 About Windows Autopilot